mgithubmessier/mmessier/README.md

 - **For projects tab**

+  - Should add an interlocking triangles display that wraps from row-to-row
+    - When you hover on a triangle, it grows a little bit an plays back a .gif that gets the user the gist of what the project is about
   - could add the drifting shapes animation in the background, maybe separate it out into its own library
     - might be cool if I add a visual boxes depicting how it works, maybe allowing someone to choose the colors and shapes they want to use in a sub-view
   - use query parameter hook